breathe, connect, create …

 Why we do it:

-We believe that there needs to be a wider recognition of the impact and benefits that the arts can bring to mental and physical well-being: adversity, trauma, poverty, bereavement, retirement, and loneliness can leave people feeling low, with resulting emotional, mental and physical ill health.
+We believe that there needs to be a wider recognition of the impact and benefits that art, creativity and nature can bring to mental and physical well-being: adversity, trauma, poverty, bereavement, retirement, and loneliness can leave people feeling low, with resulting emotional, mental and physical ill health.

-Art and creativity enriches people’s lives and improves their mental and physical well-being.
+Art, creativity and nature enrich people’s lives and improves their mental and physical wellbeing.
 There is a compelling case for the Health, Social Care, Wellbeing and Education Sectors to better utilise the creative arts.
 Creativity helps us to find meaning in our lives and to feel better:

 At least one third of GP appointments are, in part, due to isolation.
 Through social prescribing and community resilience programmes, creative arts can have a significant impact on reducing isolation and enabling wellbeing in communities.
 Dr Jane Povey GP, Director, Creative Inspiration Shropshire Community Interest Company; All-Party Parliamentary on Arts, Health and Wellbeing Inquiry Report,